 Pastor John, this is a question we get almost every day via email: Can a born-again Christian lose his or her salvation?

 The life that is imparted in the new birth is precisely eternal life.
-“This is the testimony that God has given us eternal life” — has given us, has given us eternal life — “and this life is in his Son” (1 John 5:11).
+“This is the testimony, that God gave us eternal life [has given us eternal life], and this life is in his Son” (1 John 5:11).
 So he didn’t give us temporary life.
 He gave us eternal life.
 We are already participating in the life of the age to come.